Price of information in games of chance: a statistical physics approach: Calculation of Baselines

-To compute the baseline $\mathbb{E}_{R}[\Delta W_1(N,M)]$ from Eq. \eqref{DeltaWi}, we need to compute $ \mathbb{E}_{R}\left[\frac{\delta_{\sigma_\tau,\sigma^{(1)}_{\tau}}}{N_\tau}\right], $ in analogy with Eq. \eqref{eq:expzerorho1} but with $f_0^{(1)}(\rho_1)$ replaced by the data holder's best estimate of the actual coin bias, namely $f_R^{(1)}(\rho_1)$.
-Although this calculation is possible, it yields a result that depends explicitly on the actual coin bias $\rho$, at odds with what happened for the ``zero-information'' case (see Eq. \eqref{eq:E0right} and Appendix \ref{app:E0}).
-Since no player knows the actual bias of the coin, nobody can estimate their expected gain using this piece of information: we are therefore forced to assume that the data holder will use their best estimate $\rho_1$ for the coin bias in \emph{both} their own betting strategy \emph{and} as a proxy for the true coin bias, which will in general lead to an over-estimate of their winning chance.
+Although this calculation is possible, it yields a result that this time depends explicitly on the actual coin bias $\rho$, at odds with what happened for the ``zero-information'' case (see Eq.~\eqref{eq:E0right} and Appendix \ref{app:E0}).
+Since no player knows the actual bias of the coin, nobody can estimate their expected gain using this piece of information \emph{unless $\rho$ drops out of the final expression}: as pointed out in the previous paragraph, we are therefore forced to assume that the data holder will use their best estimate $\rho_1$ for the coin bias in both their own betting strategy and as a proxy for the true coin bias, which will in general lead to an over-estimate of their winning chance.